-In recognition of that consensus and the significant risks associated with those investments, we have applied a norms-based exclusion screen where no RBC GAM investment team will knowingly invest in companies associated with the manufacture and/or production of anti-personnel land mines, cluster munitions, biological weapons, or chemical weapons.
-These exclusions are applicable for portfolios where RBC GAM controls the investment policy, excluding certain passive investment strategies.
-For segregated accounts or products where our clients control the investment policy, excluding certain passive investment strategies, clients may request different exclusions or no exclusions.
+In recognition of that consensus and the significant risks associated with those investments, we have applied a normsbased exclusion screen where no RBC GAM investment team will knowingly invest in companies associated with antipersonal land mines, cluster munitions, biological weapons, or chemical weapons, across several business areas including productions, sales/trade, testing, research and development, system integration, maintenance, and maintenance/service management.
+These exclusions are applicable for portfolios where RBC GAM controls the investment policy, excluding certain passive investment strategies.10 For segregated accounts or products where our clients control the investment policy, excluding certain passive investment strategies, clients may request different exclusions or no exclusions.
 We have engaged an independent third-party research provider to provide us with a list of companies that should be excluded on the basis of this policy, which is updated monthly.